-Augusta Jackknife Accident Attorneys
+Jackknife Truck Accident Attorneys in Augusta

 The jackknife accident is one of the most distinct and recognizable accidents involving large trucks.
 These accidents are extremely dangerous and almost always result in traumatic and significant injuries for the victims that get swept up in their path.
-Unfortunately, for victims dealing with the aftermath of a jackknife accident, the trucking company and their insurer may not offer the financial compensation to cover all the damages.
+Unfortunately, for victims dealing with the aftermath of a jackknife accident, the trucking company and their insurer may not offer financial compensation to cover all the damages.

 Anatomy of a Jackknife Accident

-When a driver of the truck suddenly stops or brakes sharply, the truck and trailer may jackknife.
+When the driver of the truck suddenly stops or brakes sharply, the truck and trailer may jackknife.
 Though the cab has stopped, the size and weight of the trailer may still propel it forward.
 This momentum can cause the trailer to swing out to one side until it creates a 90-degree angle or a “V” shape with the cab of the truck.
 This resulting position resembles a pocketknife blade folding into itself.
 Hence the term “jackknife.”

 How Does a Jackknife Accident Happen?